Local Property Tax (LPT) exemptions for 2026 to 2030

 Changes in eligibility

 Once the qualifying conditions are no longer met, the exemption will continue to apply until year-end.
-The property will become liable for LPT on the next liability date for the following year.
+The property will become liable for LPT on the next liability date.

 Next: Registered nursing homes